-The CPI (Consumer Price Index) is a statistical estimate of the changes in the price of services and consumer goods.
-It is used to measure inflation.
+- CPI (Consumer Price Index) is a statistical estimate of the changes in the price of services and consumer goods and measures inflation.

-The ECI (Employment Cost Index) indicates rising and falling tendencies in employment costs and measures inflation in salaries and benefits in the US.
+- ECI (Employment Cost Index) indicates rising and falling tendencies in employment costs.
+It measures inflation in salaries and benefits in the US.

-The GDP (Gross Domestic Product) indicates the economic growth of a country and is determined by production output, income and expenditure.
-It is often correlated with the standard of living and can be summarised as the market value of all goods and services in a country during a specific time period.
+- GDP (Gross Domestic Product) indicates the economic growth of a country.
+It is determined by production output, income, and expenditure.
+As the market value of all goods and services in a country during a specific time period.

-The IPCU (Industrial Production and Capacity Utilization) is released by the US Federal Reserve and measures economic activity in Industrial Production
+- IPCU (Industrial Production and Capacity Utilization) is released by the US Federal Reserve.
+It measures economic activity in Industrial Production

-The NFP (NonFarm Payroll) is a monthly report by the US Department of Labor that offers statistical data on the US labor market.
-The NFP can be used to forecast future levels of economic activity.
+- NFP (NonFarm Payroll) is a monthly report by the US Department of Labor that offers statistical data on the US labor market.
+The NFP forecasts future levels of economic activity.